 Help Us Modernize the Admin UI of Drupal

-Take this survey to help us make Drupal the best platform for content editors and managers to use everyday.
+Take this survey to help make Drupal better for content editors.

 Do you use Drupal?
 Before working at Palantir, I used Drupal only once: to help a legacy client with their Drupal 6 website.
 They had a support contract with my company, so if they had an issue or question I would do my best to help them, even though the original team who built the site had moved on to other jobs, and even though my company focused on WordPress sites.